A day in the life of a Speech Pathologist

 12:45 – 1:45pm

 It’s time to head back out for a mealtime assessment.
-Today I am seeing an adult client who lives in supported accommodation.
+Today I am seeing an adult customer who lives in supported accommodation.
 He recently suffered a stroke which has impacted on his ability to chew, as well as the movement in the right side of his body.

 We also trial some adaptive equipment as part of the assessment and decide that an angled spoon and scoop plate will support him to eat food independently and with minimal mess.
 I will complete an application to fund these equipment items, as well as the referral to the dietitian when I am back in the office.